microsoft/AzUrlShortener/README.md

 If you are interested to learn more about what's under the hood, and get more details on each Azure Function, read the [How it works](how-it-works.md) page.

 ---

+## What's Next?

+We are working on the **version 1.0** (ETA Summer 2020).
+This version will:

+- Use Azure Active Directory (AAD)
+- Client side website (more budget friendly) see GitHub project: [TinyBlazorAdmin](https://github.com/FBoucher/TinyBlazorAdmin) for more details.

+Optional (if not then soon after)

+- Statistics
+- Better Grid to display the URL

+---